NgoMing/CodingChallenge03/README.md

 ##### -rules view
 Show the current rules
 ##### -rules list
-Show the list of available rules in Resource folder.
+Show the list of exist rules in Resource folder.
 ##### -rules [rulesFileName.txt]
 Set rules in identified file.
+##### -dict list
+Show the list of exist dictionaries in Resource folder.

 ## Solution Design